lee-kode/training_notes/PSM-1_Notes.md

 * Gantt Chart is not a Scrum artifact and not compatible with the framework.

+* **It is forecasted that the project will be over in 4 Sprints.
+The Product Owner wants to design acceptance tests for all items.
+What's the best response from the Scrum Master?** It is _not_ necessary.
+Scrum doesn't use upfront planning and design and what's described in this question is a form of upfront preparation.

+* **Scrum is a lightweight development methodology?** FALSE.
+Scrum is referred to as a "framework" rather than a "methodology".

+* **Which of the following are optional in Scrum? (choose 2 answers)** - Velocity and Release Plan

 * Designing the software is part of the development and should be done by the developers.
 They are self-organized and make technical decisions and volunteer for tasks (assign them to themselves).
 Estimation is the responsibility of the developers because they are the people who will develop the item.

 * **When is it time for integrating the solution?** During the Sprint.
 Integration is part of the development of each item and a step in a normal definition of "Done".
 Agile projects use continuous integration to make the output potentially releasable.